-The MA CALL programme is a well developed master's programme, broadly conforming to European Qualifications Framework and international norms and benchmarking well with other comparable programmes internationally.
+The MA CALL programme is a well developed Master's programme, broadly conforming to European Qualifications Framework and international norms and benchmarking well with other comparable programmes internationally.
 Basic mechanisms for Quality Assurance are in place, and the programme staff are clearly in the vanguard in the introduction of quality processes, but much remains to be done to properly embed quality assurance processes that can drive continuing evaluation and improvement of the programme.
-The programme would also benefit from Key Performance Indicators against which to evaluate itself ((see Recommendation 1.4 (d)).
+The programme would also benefit from Key Performance Indicators against which to evaluate itself.
 The EEC is aware that this has to be seen in the context of the ongoing roll-out of QA processes across the university (a point that was clearly made in our meeting with members of the Internal Evaluation Committee) and doesn't doubt the commitment of the programme staff to the ongoing process.
-In particular, it is important to see certain processes which were undertaken in making the case for the degree in its development stage as ongoing and iterative: benchmarking with international comparators ((see Recommendation 1.1 (c&e)), forming strong connections with key stakeholders such as employers ((see Recommendation 1.1 (d) and Recommendation 2.2 (b)), creating greater involvement on the part of students ((see Recommendation 1.1 (b)).
-So the programme team needs to continue to develop their quality processes in two distinctive ways: through reaching out to key stakeholders ((see Recommendation 1.1 (c)), employers ((see Recommendation 1.1 (d)), students ((see Recommendation 1.4 (d)), alumni (a more structured process is being followed, including the development of questionnaire for the alumni asking them to indicate their employment status and give a testimonial - http://surl.li/arkiu) and by reaching in to the teaching and learning offer to ensure that a continual process of quality monitoring and evaluation drives change and improvement in the teaching and learning offered.
-It should be stressed that the MA in CALL programme has been evaluated and recognised by DOATAP (Hellenic National Academic Recognition and Information Centre), an opportunity which will be taken advantage of in order to maintain the quality of the programme.
+In particular, it is important to see certain processes which were undertaken in making the case for the degree in its development stage as ongoing and iterative: benchmarking with international comparators, forming strong connections with key stakeholders such as employers, creating greater involvement on the part of students.
+So the programme team needs to continue to develop their quality processes in two distinctive ways: through reaching out to key stakeholders, employers, students, alumni and by reaching in to the teaching and learning offer to ensure that a continual process of quality monitoring and evaluation drives change and improvement in the teaching and learning offered.
 This is what will take the programme to the next level in QA terms and build its reputation internationally.
-The overall architecture of the degree is well thought out, though there is a need for some updating of individual courses and in particular a more in-depth re-think of LCE517 ((see Recommendation 2.1 (f)).
-The EEC also had concerns about the inclusion of course content in the study guides ((see Recommendation 2.4 (c)) and is of the view that the Moodle environment needs updating and refreshing ((see Recommendation 2.4 (e)), along with a style guide to ensure all material has a comparable "look".
-The EEC also had concerns on potential GDPR issues involved in using Facebook and Google Classrooms for e-learning ((see Recommendation 2.4 (a)).
+The overall architecture of the degree is well thought out, though there is a need for some updating of individual courses and in particular a more indepth re-think of LCE517.
+The EEC also had concerns about the inclusion of course content in the study guides and is of the view that the Moodle environment needs updating and refreshing, along with a style guide to ensure all material has a comparable "look".
+The EEC also had concerns on potential GDPR issues involved in using Facebook and Google Classrooms for e-learning.
 The MA CALL programme benefits from a committed and well qualified staff with research interests and activities which support and can potentially enrich the teaching.
-The view of the EEC is that every effort should be made to support their research activity in a way comparable to academic staff ((see Recommendation 3.3 (a & c)).
-The EEC understands the history of the setting up of the MA programme between the Language Centre and the department, but feels the way forward is the emergence of the Language Centre as a department in its own right, perhaps as a Department of Applied Language Studies or similar ((see Recommendation 3.2 (b)).
-Up till now the programme has been running with fewer students than planned, which has allowed the staff to develop a hands-on support as it were an individualized approach which is much appreciated by its students ((see Recommendation 5.3).
+The view of the EEC is that every effort should be made to support their research activity in a way comparable to academic staff.
+The EEC understands the history of the setting up of the MA programme between the Language Centre and the department, but feels the way forward is the emergence of the Language Centre as a department in its own right, perhaps as a Department of Applied Language Studies or similar.
+Up till now the programme has been running with fewer students than planned, which has allowed the staff to develop a hands-on supportive as it were individualized approach which is much appreciated by its students.
 The programme staff and the university appear confident that the numbers will grow and there is no reason to believe that they won't, particularly in the aftermath of the pandemic which has propelled everyone into on-line teaching and learning, however underprepared.
-The MA CALL has something to offer in this emergent context but needs to continue effectively researching and testing the market to adapt to changes in the on-line environment and the wider educational world.
+The MA CALL has something to offer in this emergent context, but needs to continue effectively researching and testing the market to adapt to changes in the on-line environment and the wider educational world.
 This would include a name change to bring it more in line with the ways that on-line learning is going.